intersective/app/README.md

 ### Environmental variables

-Any variables that will be passed with the prefix CUSTOM_ will be merged into the the [src/environments/environment.custom.ts](./src/environments/environment.custom.ts) file and in the [angular.json](./angular.json), any variables prefixed with FILESTACK_ will be merged into the [src/environments/filestack.ts](./src/environments/filestack.ts) file.
+Any variables that will be passed with the prefix CUSTOM_ will be merged into the the [src/environments/environment.custom.ts](./src/environments/environment.custom.ts) file and in the [angular.json](./angular.json).
 See the [env.sh](./env.sh) file for details.

 Other variables that need to be passed to the codebuild project are: